 Call the parish office at 636-332-9225.
-If the parish office is closed, and it is an emergency, call the parish office and listen carefully for the prompt that will tell you how to access Fr.
-Fischer, Fr.
-Kavanagh, or a priest who is on call for them, during the evening, night, and weekend.
+If the parish office is closed, and it is an emergency, call the parish office and listen carefully for the prompt that will tell you how to access the priests or a priest who is on call for them, during the evening, night, and weekend.

 Because a priest cannot always be available, you are urged to notify the parish whenever anyone is seriously ill.
 Every effort will be made to assure that the sacraments are available before the situation become critical.

 SACRAMENTS OF INITIATION